RDFLib/rdflib/docs/rdf4j.md

 ### HTTP client configuration

 The RDF4J Client uses the [httpx](https://www.python-httpx.org/) library for making HTTP requests.
-When creating an RDF4J client instance, you can pass additional keyword arguments that will be passed to the underlying [`httpx.Client`](https://www.python-httpx.org/api/#client) instance.
+When creating an RDF4J client instance, any additional keyword arguments to [`RDF4JClient`][rdflib.contrib.rdf4j.client.RDF4JClient] will be passed on to the underlying [`httpx.Client`](https://www.python-httpx.org/api/#client) instance.

-For example, setting additional headers can be done as follows:
+For example, setting additional headers (such as an Authorization header) for all requests can be done as follows:

 ```python
 token = "secret"